oils-for-unix/oils/doc/syntax-feelings.md

       setvar x -= 1
     }

-Oil also has Ruby-like blocks:
+In command mode, they're used for blocks of code:

     cd /tmp {
       echo $PWD
     }

-Which can be used for "declarative" configuration:
+Blocks are also used for "declarative" configuration:

     server www.example.com {
       port = 80